 What kind of atmosphere did he generate?

 RA: Oh [laugh].
 Well, I was always worried [laugh] when I was around him.
 I was frightened of him really, except in my last year at school, then I seemed to sort of relax near him.
 Then, of course, I knew what he wanted.
 And I was, of course, waiting to graduate, and he always treated me with a great deal of respect in my last year.
-I don’t think he ever said a cross word to me, but oh, when I first got there and the several years after that, [There is some deterioration in the tape at this point] I was just frightened of him all the time; I was nervous near him.
+I don’t think he ever said a cross word to me, but oh, when I first got there and the several years after that, I was just frightened of him all the time; I was nervous near him.
 I think the rest of the students might say the same thing, because he was quite demanding.
 And you had to be prepared in your lessons.

 LVB: Do you remember the kind of things that you worked on like long tones and that kind of thing?